Counterfeit United States currency: History

 Article I, Section 8 of the U.S. Constitution gives Congress the power to "provide for the Punishment of counterfeiting the Securities and current Coin of the United States".
 This has been considered by federal courts to be an exception to freedom of speech.

 Counterfeiting was so prevalent in the early nineteenth century that contemporary accounts like those from author John Neal claimed that as much as half of the US currency in circulation was counterfeit.
 By the 1830s, American newspapers began listing instructions for identifying counterfeits.
 Because currency was issued by individual banks, there were approximately 5,400 types of counterfeit bills in the US by the 1860s.
 Shortly after the Civil War, it was estimated that one third to one half of the nation's currency was counterfeit.
 Counterfeit money thus posed a major threat to the economy and financial system.

 When the Secret Service was founded in 1865, its primary task was to minimize counterfeiting.
 In 2001, the U.S. Treasury estimated the prevalence of counterfeit U.S. currency in circulation at less than 0.01%.

 Superdollar

 Superdollars, very high quality counterfeit one hundred-dollar bills, were some of the most widely distributed counterfeit American dollar bills and were still being produced after 2007.
 The Congressional Research Service has conducted a study and concluded with an accusation that North Korea was responsible for their production, but Pyongyang denied any involvement with Superdollar.

 Peru 2001 CB-B2 series $100 bill incident

-In 2005, Peruvian Banks ceased to accept $100 bills from the 2001 series CB-B2, due to a detection in a series of counterfeit bills in Peruvian circulation.
-The differences between them and genuine bills were reportedly minuscule and difficult to detect.
+In 2005, Peruvian Banks ceased to accept series 2001 US $100 bills with Federal Reserve district letter "B" (New York) due to the discovery of a large amount of counterfeit $100 bills in Peruvian circulation.
+Reportedly, these counterfeit bills were of such high quality, they were difficult to distinguish from genuine bills.
 According to Peruvian news reports, a printing plate from the Bureau of Engraving and Printing was stolen by a criminal, with possible links to al-Qaeda, and the plate was likely used to produce the counterfeit bills.